cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

    - Fixed a crash which happened when first defining within the text options as alphabet the capital letters plus the small umlauts, and then calling the Caesar cipher.
-   - Fixed a bug when entering hexstrings from the clipboard (now its inserted only at the marked places).
+   - Fixed a bug when entering hex strings from the clipboard (now its inserted only at the marked places).
    - Switching between text and hex view does not loose the font selected for the text view of a document.